 All in all, just on Main Street there are 20+ galleries, theatres, workshops, and more dedicated to the arts.

-Spend the day swimming at one of the major waterparks.
+Spend the day swimming at one of the Great Wolf Lodge.

-Lucky enough, in the hot and humid Texas summers, there are tons of great swimming spots in Grapevine, TX.
-The waterpark at Great Wolf Lodge is probably the most notable.
-However, there are several additional locations that have great spots.
+Lucky enough, in the hot and humid Texas summers, there are tons of great swimming spots in and around Grapevine, TX.

 Go boating on Lake Grapevine.